Why is my bitcoin transaction 'unconfirmed'?

 If your transaction is unconfirmed, usually you just need to wait.
 Most transactions get completed within a day or two (or more if the blockchain is overloaded).

 - You can accelerate your transaction.
-Search for a suitable one online, or ask our support team for recommendations;
+Search for a suitable solution online, or ask our support team for recommendations;

 - You can wait.
 Your transaction will either be confirmed eventually or expire/get 'forgotten' and returned to the source wallet.
 This might take up to 14-21 days.

 The options above only apply to transactions sent from Wirex wallets.
-If your transaction to Wirex wallet got stuck, please contact the service provider or find additional advice from this Bitcoin Magazine's article.
+If your transaction from an external financial service to a Wirex wallet has gotten stuck, please contact the service provider or find additional advice from this Bitcoin Magazine article.